ManApart/quest-command/notes.md

 - Reset vs Reload.
 Reset resets game state, reload reloads json?
 - Flow of param overrides (left overrides right)
   - Item Params > inheritable params > Behavior Params/Properties > Conditions/events
-- Break traveling.scope manager and item manager listeners into own classes
+- Break scope manager and item manager listeners into own classes
 - make evaluate and execute return true/ a number so caller can be aware if behavior etc found
 - Managers etc should return copies of items so that the parsed ones are immutable
 - Create a git wiki and move readme information to more sorted format?